 This means your horse needs hoof protection.
 I do steel shoes, but composite materials work.
 Many people swear by boots, but they need to fit correctly and not slip.
 I tried Easy Boot Gloves with Fantazia’s sister Lady.
 They did not work out for us, but others have had lots of success.

-7. Because worse will come to worst sooner or later, your horse must lead anywhere without stepping on you.
+7. Your horse must lead anywhere without stepping on you.

 Yesterday I had to get off when the slope became too difficult.
 First, Fantazia is not as fit as she needs to be.
 Second, it was steep and rocky.
 I had to scramble up on my hands and knees.
 Fantazia followed me.